 The Pittsburgh Steelers offensive line is set to look very different in 2021.
 This group has lost all but one of it’s starters from last season.
 After the down year this line had in 2020, the argument could be made that this is not necessarily a bad thing.
-Truth be told, this is a problem we saw coming even before the season had begun.
-Steelers offensive line could be a weakness in 2020
+Having said that, this line has the potential to be even worse this season.
+This is an issue we saw coming as early as last off-season Steelers offensive line could be a weakness in 2020

 Left Tackle: Alejandro Villanueva – Chuks Okorafor

 There’s no questioning that Alejandro Villanueva is on the downside of his career.
 He clearly did not have his best season in 2020.
 Run blocking was a huge issue last season, and that is definitely not Villanueva’s strong suit to begin with.
 Replacing Villanueva was never going to be an easy task for this team.
 This is among the most expensive positions to replace via free agency.
 That meant the Steelers were never going to be able to afford a replacement by that route.

 The prevailing thought was if the Steelers were ready to move on, they would have to invest in a left tackle early on in the draft.
 Apparently Kevin Colbert and company did not agree with that line of thinking.
 They waited until very late in the draft to select a tackle.
 Meaning they are comfortable with Chuks Okorafor sliding over to other tackle spot.
 This seems very risky to entrust the protecting of Ben Roethlisberger’s blind side to player who won a starting job by default last season.
 If it weren’t for the season ending injury to Zach Banner, Okorafor may not have seen the field at all.
 Now he is being counted on to man the most important position on the offensive line.
 One bright side is that this is more of a natural position for Okorafor.
 He played left tackle throughout his college career.

 Left Guard: Matt Feiler – Kevin Dotson